Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Ergodicity for the Volterra Cox-Ingersoll-Ross process

 where, by assumption, we may choose $R$ large enough independent of $t$ such that the first and third term are bounded by $\e/2$.
 Thus letting first $t \to \infty$ and then $\e \searrow 0$ proves the assertion. \end{proof}

+Since merely distributional properties have been used in the above proof, which are also satisfied by the stationary process with law $\P_{b,\beta}^{\mathrm{stat}}$, all assertions of Theorem \ref{thm: law of large numbers VCIR} also hold for the stationary process.

-The above proof also applies to the stationary process with law $\P_{b,\beta}^{\mathrm{stat}}$.
-Details are left for the reader.
-Below we show that the stationary process is ergodic.
-The latter complements the Markovian literature where similar results are usually obtained in terms of convergence of transition probabilities in the total variation distance, see e.g. \cite{BDF23, MR4567723, MR4585666, MR3343292, MR4102262} for related results on classical affine processes.
+Finally, we show that the VCIR process with stationary law $\P_{b,\beta}^{\mathrm{stat}}$ is ergodic.
+The latter results complement the existing literature where analogous results are usually obtained for Markov processes in terms of convergence of transition probabilities in the total variation distance, see e.g. \cite{BDF23, MR4567723, MR4585666, MR3343292, MR4102262} for related results on classical affine processes.